X-DataInitiative/SCALPEL3/README.md

 # SCALPEL3

-SCALPEL3 framework is designed to perform scalable, reproducible and easy medical concepts extraction from large observational databases (LODs).
-In its current form, this library is focused on [SNDS]((https://www.snds.gouv.fr/SNDS/Accueil) Data.
+SCALPEL3 framework is designed to perform scalable, reproducible, and easy medical concept extraction from large observational databases (LODs).
+In its current form, this library focuses on [SNDS]((https://www.snds.gouv.fr/SNDS/Accueil) Data.
 However, we believe it could be easily adapted to other LODs.

 This work results from a research Partnership between [École Polytechnique](https://www.polytechnique.edu/en) & [Caisse Nationale d'Assurance Maladie](https://assurance-maladie.ameli.fr/qui-sommes-nous/fonctionnement/organisation/cnam-tete-reseau) started in 2015 by [Emmanuel Bacry](http://www.cmap.polytechnique.fr/~bacry/) and [Stéphane Gaïffas](https://stephanegaiffas.github.io/).
-Since then, many research engineers and PhD students developped and used this framework to do research on SNDS data, the full list of contributors is available in [CONTRIBUTORS.md](CONTRIBUTORS.md).
+Since then, many research engineers and Ph.D. students developed and used this framework to perform research on SNDS data, the full list of contributors is available in [CONTRIBUTORS.md](CONTRIBUTORS.md).
 This library is based on [PySpark](https://spark.apache.org/docs/latest/api/python/pyspark.html).

 ## SCALPEL-Flattening